Fourier Neural Operators Explained: A Practical Perspective: Scientific Computing Background

 Although neural operators are theoretically general, several misunderstandings persist regarding their flexibility and range of application, particularly in the case of Fourier Neural Operators.
 With suitable embeddings and resolution-invariant transformations, neural operators can address a broad range of tasks that extend well beyond their original goal of function to function regression.
 A detailed discussion of embedding architectures and resolution-invariant representations is provided in \Cref{sec: Embeddings}, which elaborates on how these mechanisms enhance the flexibility of neural operators.
 Here, we refute some of the most common misconceptions regarding the inputs and outputs of neural operators.

-\textbf{Misconceptions about the inputs:} \textit{``Neural operators can only process a single input function, cannot incorporate scalar values or discrete finite-dimensional inputs, and cannot handle inputs with heterogeneous domains or data types.''} \\ These are all misconceptions! \\ Neural operators can process multiple input functions and quantities jointly.
+\textbf{Misconceptions about the inputs:} \\ \textit{``Neural operators can only process a single input function, cannot incorporate scalar values or discrete finite-dimensional inputs, and cannot handle inputs with heterogeneous domains or data types.''}

+These are all misconceptions! \\ Neural operators can process multiple input functions and quantities jointly.
 Each input can be encoded using a separate resolution-invariant embedding strategy and fused through concatenation, allowing the model to learn complex cross-variable relationships.
 Neural operators can also incorporate scalar or low-dimensional quantities such as physical constants, geometric descriptors, or control variables by embedding them into latent spaces and combining them with functional representations.
 Furthermore, through appropriate domain embeddings, neural operators can integrate heterogeneous data defined on different geometries, coordinate systems, or modalities, for example by combining structured and unstructured spatial data within a single latent representation.
 The key requirement is that the neural operator receives as input all quantities that vary across simulations in the dataset.

+\textbf{Misconceptions about the outputs:} \\ \textit{``Neural operators can only output functions, require identical input and output resolutions, and can only map between functions of the same dimensionality.''}